kornegy/MyPersonal/README.md

-# MyPersonal — Software AI Engineer portfolio
+# MyPersonal — Software Engineer portfolio

 A lightweight, fast, full-stack personal portfolio / business-card site for a **Software AI Engineer**.
 One clean landing page that tells a potential client